survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

   "bin": "bin/index.js",

   /* Main entry point (defaults to index.js) */
-  "main": "dist/",
+  "main": "lib/",

   /* ESM-based entry point for bundlers. */
-  "module": "dist-modules/"
+  "module": "esm/"
 }
 ```

-T> Use [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) to apply only necessary transformations for Node versions or browsers you support.
+T> See _Building Packages_ chapter for more details on building your package for different environments and tree shaking.

 On small projects, it’s enough to have all code in `index.js` in the root folder.
 On larger ones, you likely want to start splitting it up and move into a directory.
 Having all code in a directory will make compilation easier.